 These Paleo Pumpkin Banana Muffins are easy to make perfect for fall.
 A delicious combination of two classic flavors that come together.
 Gluten free, dairy free, and naturally sweetened.

-They are so simple to make.
-They are mixed in one bowl, by hand, and baked for 25 minutes.
-I sprinkled some coconut sugar on top, but you could add chocolate chips instead if that's your thing.
+The muffins are simple to make, mixed in one bowl, by hand, and baked for 25 minutes.
+Some coconut sugar is sprinkled on top, but you could add chocolate chips instead if that's your thing.
+Warm muffins in about 30 minutes means they can be whipped up anytime!

 These are best fresh from the oven, but they can be stored in the fridge and warmed up as well.
-Or you can eat them cold from the fridge- also very good!
+Or they can be eaten cold from the fridge- also very good!

 My daughter decided to go straight in!
 Her face of pure joy was too cute not to share!
-She always likes to come "help" me after I'm done taking pictures.
-She also loves getting her picture taken and will never pass up an opportunity to be cute 😉
+She always likes to come "help" me after I'm done taking pictures and will never pass up an opportunity to be cute 😉

-If you like my Paleo Pumpkin Muffins then you will also love these!
-Easy to make, delicious, and a wonderful combination of banana and pumpkin.
-They are a great way to kick off your fall baking.
+You will love these paleo pumpkin banana muffins because they are easy to make, delicious, and a wonderful combination of banana and pumpkin.
+They are a great addition to your fall baking.

 Paleo Pumpkin Banana Muffins